sourcegraph/about/content/blogposts/2024/navigating-unstructured-data-with-mongodb-and-cody.md

 const results = await collection.find({ title: { $regex: ".*Cody.*" } }).toArray()
 ```

 We used the `.find()` method and searched the title key for a regular expression that contained the word "Cody."
-We got a few results back, such as Agent Cody Banks and Fetching Cody.
+We got a few results back, such as *Agent Cody Banks* and *Fetching Cody*.

 Let's do a more complex query.
 I want to retrieve the list of movies with an IMDb rating greater than 9 that have only won a single award.
 I'll ask Cody to generate this query for us.